Jerem-dY/T-GeStaMESP/README.md

 # T-GeStaMESP

 T-GeStaMESP is a ***Tree-Generating State Machine Emulator for String Processing***.
-It provides the user with an easy-to-use language to describe Finite Automata that can then be applied to strings.
+It provides the user with an easy-to-use language to describe Finite Automata and Transducers that can then be applied to strings.

 ## The 4 Constituents
 The language itself relies on 4 elements: